Access to Information on the Environment (AIE)

 You should make your request for information under the AIE Regulations in writing to:

-The Freedom of Information Unit, Department of Education and Skills, Marlborough Street, D01 RC96
+The Freedom of Information Unit, Department of Education, Marlborough Street, D01 RC96

 or by e-mail to: firstname.lastname@example.org